 - 2 cups freshly shredded mozzarella, divided

-- 10 oz box oven-ready (no boil) lasagna noodles Use gluten-free noodles if needed
+- 10 ounces box oven-ready (no boil) lasagna noodles Use gluten-free noodles if needed

 Butternut Squash Béchamel Sauce:

 - Preheat oven to 400°F.Toss squash and onions with oil, salt, paprika, chili flakes and nutmeg.
 Lay in a single layer on a baking sheet and roast 20-25 minutes or until tender.
 After cooking, add half the vegetables and the milk to a blender basin.
 Blend until creamy.
 Add the remaining veggies and blend again.